hyolimkang/hyolimkang.github.io/_pages/research.md

 (1) Developing a mathematical model fitted to age-stratified chikungunya seroprevalence data

-(2) Estimating the disease burden for chikungunya at the global, regional, and national levels through a systematic review and statistical modelling
+(2) Estimating the disease burden for chikungunya at the global, regional, and national levels through spatial prediction using machine learning models

 (3) Conducting a qualitative assessment of stakeholders' perceptions of the risk of chikungunya outbreaks and feasibility of chikungunya vaccination

 (4) Modelling impact of age-stratified outbreak response immunisation strategies

 (5) Benefit-risk modelling of the live-attenuataed chikungunya vaccine for travel vaccination and outbreak response immunisation

-### Climate-Sensitive Arboviral Diseases

-I study how climate change affects the transmission dynamics and geographic distribution of arboviral diseases, with a focus on identifying populations at risk and informing vaccine introduction decisions.

 ### Leshimaniasis